Sadanoyama Shinmatsu: Head of the Dewanoumi stable

-As head coach of one of the most powerful heya in sumo, he helped produce a string of top division wrestlers, including yokozuna Mienoumi, sekiwake Dewanohana Yoshitaka and Washūyama, komusubi Ōnishiki, Ryōgoku, Oginishiki and fan's favorite Mainoumi.

 Japan sumo association chairmanship

 In February 1992 he became head of the Japan Sumo Association.
 He was chosen ahead of his contemporaries Taihō and Kashiwado partly because he was in better health than either of them.
 As chairman of the association he introduced a certain number of reforms such as the restrictions on foreign wrestlers (in 1992), limited at the time to 40 actives rikishi in total, up to 2 people per heya.
 In 1995, he also abrogated the tour system, changed from a promotional performance to an association independent performance.

 He changed his toshiyori name to Sakaigawa in 1996, handing over the Dewanoumi name and the day-to-day running of his stable to the former Washūyama.
 The same year he tried to pass a new reform allowing the association to be the sole administrator of kabu to face the rising speculation around the possession of titles.
 At the time, the titles were either transmitted within a family or bought from the previous owner, the reform aimed to make the kabu the exclusive possession of the association the latter now giving the titles to the people requesting them.
 The proposition was however met with a refusal from the board of the association.

 He did not run for re-election in 1998, after it became clear he lacked enough support due to his failed reform.
 He was then succeeded by former ōzeki Yutakayama from the rival Tokitsukaze faction.
 Remaining on the board, he subsequently became head of the judging department, an unusual move for a former head of the Sumo Association.
 Sadanoyama declined his right of doing a Kanreki dohyō-iri after receiving his red tsuna, in the form of taking responsibility for the turmoil during his time as a chairman.

 He stood down as an elder in 2003 upon reaching the mandatory retirement age of sixty five and gave the kabu of Sakaigawa to his former trainee Ryōgoku.